Please recheck the entered zip code.

 As a proud partner of the 2016 U.S. Olympic and Paralympic Teams, BMW of North America is entering its sixth year supporting the advancement of Team USA athletic performance.
 In support of its global commitment to performance-driven sports, BMW is proud to announce plans to design a new racing wheelchair for use by the U.S. Paralympic Track & Field Team in the Rio 2016 Paralympic Summer Games.
 Get to know the BMW Performance Team athletes by clicking on the tab above and follow them along the Road to Rio as they Go for the Gold in 2016.

-As part of its commitment to advancing athletic performance through technology, BMW has enlisted the world-class design team at DesignworksUSA, its global creative consultancy headquartered in California, to design a new racing wheelchair that the U.S. Paralympic Track & Field Team will use in competition during the Rio 2016 Paralympic Summer Games.
-DesignworksUSA has collaborated closely with the U.S. Paralympic Track & Field team to identify and address the need for advancements in the team's racing equipment.
+As part of our commitment to advancing athletic performance through technology, BMW has designed a new racing wheelchair that the U.S. Paralympic Track & Field Team will use in competition during the Rio 2016 Paralympic Summer Games.
+Our design team has collaborated closely with the U.S. Paralympic Track & Field team to identify and address the need for advancements in the team's racing equipment.

 The racing wheelchair's advancements will include a complete redesign of the chassis, application of BMW's signature aerodynamic efficiencies, enhanced athlete restraint, carbon fiber durability, as well as steering and braking advancements.
 In the months leading up to the 2016 Paralympic Summer Games, BMW will continue to work closely with the athletes and coaches to refine and enhance the design of the racing wheelchair and supporting Team USA along the Road to Rio.